How do you maintain a battery container in the long term?

 • Data for performance analyses and optimizations

-Many containers can be tracked via an app or dashboard, giving you constant insight into the status – convenient for both technical staff and reporting to customers or energy partners.
+Many containers can be monitored via an app or dashboard, providing continuous insight into the status – useful for both the technical service and for reporting to customers or energy partners.

 How do you extend the lifespan of a battery container?

-A battery container can theoretically last up to 15 years, but this can only be achieved with active management.
-Maintenance is one factor, but usage plays just as large a role.
+A battery container can theoretically last up to 15 years, but that is only possible with active management.
+Maintenance is one factor, but usage plays just as big a role.

 • Avoid deep discharge or overcharging of the battery

-• Keep temperature between 10 and 30 degrees for optimal operation
+• Maintain temperature between 10 and 30 degrees for optimal operation

 • Regularly calibrate cells